instead-hub/instead/doc/stead3-en.md

 ## Topics for sdl-instead

 Graphic interpreter supports the theme engine.
-Tema is a directory, the file 'theme.ini' inside.
+Theme is a directory, the file 'theme.ini' inside.

 The theme, which is the minimum required -- is the theme 'default'.
 This topic